walmartlabs/lacinia/docs/schema/parsing.rst

 ``:Query/find_all_in_episode.episode`` applies to the ``episode`` argument, inside the ``find_all_in_episode`` field of the ``Query`` object.

+The same key structure can be used to document input objects and interfaces.

+Unions may be documented, but do not contain fields.

+Enums may be documented, as well as Enum values (e.g., ``:Episode/JEDI``).

 As is normal with SDL, the available queries, mutations, and subscriptions (not shown in this example) are defined on ordinary schema objects, and the ``schema`` element identifies which objects are used for which purposes.